Go to Next Chapter -- Return to Contents/Index

 determination lighting her turquoise eyes.
 “I've got ears India!
 I know what you did!
 Everyone

-at Shadow Brook Arms knows by now!”
+at Shadowbrook Arms must know by now!”

 “Penny,

-that's nonsense, open the goddamn
+that’s nonsense, open the goddamn door!”

-door!”
 India began pounding with both fists.

 Penny